st3w4r/mention-test/README.md

 ![Access Token Mention](https://raw.githubusercontent.com/st3w4r/mention-test/resources/Mention_Access_Token.png)

-For run the server you need, replace YOUR_TOKEN_API_OF_MENTION by the AccessToken in mention
+For run the server you need replace YOUR_TOKEN_API_OF_MENTION by the Access Token in mention

-    docker run -ti -p 80:9001 -e MENTION_TOKEN_ENV="YOUR_TOKEN_API_OF_MENTION" st3w4r/mention-test
+    docker run -d -p 80:9001 -e MENTION_TOKEN_ENV="YOUR_TOKEN_API_OF_MENTION" st3w4r/mention-test

 ## Access to website

-If you are on Boot2Docker your need find ip with command.
+If you use Boot2Docker your need find your ip with command:

     boot2docker ip